Financial Aid Disbursement and Refunds

 - Students may not receive Pell Grant funds from multiple schools at the same time.
 A Consortium Agreement may be processed by the parent school so the student may receive funding to cover some or all of the costs at both institutions.
 For more information you may contact the Office of Student Financial Aid.
 Consortium Agreements must be completed prior to disbursement of funds.

-If a student is registered for courses in both the first and second parts of a semester, Pell Grant eligibility is ONLY reviewed on the Tuesday of the third week of classes of the full semester.
+If a student is registered for courses in both the first and second parts of a semester, Pell Grant eligibility is only reviewed on the Tuesday of the third week of classes of the full semester.
 A Pell Grant may be increased or decreased based on changes in enrollment that occur before the PRD.
 If a student adds a course after the PRD, the student will not receive additional Pell Grant per Federal Regulation.

 No adjustments to Pell Grant will be made after the PRD unless the student withdraws from all classes, or if the student is determined to be a "no-show" to any or all classes, or a Pell calculation error was made by CCC.
-Adding any classes (including regular start and late start classes) after the PRD, will not increase Pell Grant eligibility.
+Adding any classes (including late start classes) after the PRD, will not increase Pell Grant eligibility.

 Federal regulations also require the College to revoke Pell grant awards when a student fails to attend any course used to award a Pell grant.

 At Coconino Community College, tuition and class fees are refunded to students who drop their courses prior to the fifth business day of the semester.
 No tuition and fees are refunded after that time.
 The refund of tuition and fees does not impact the Federal Student Financial Aid Return to Title IV calculation formula, but it does affect the amount of money the student may owe back to CCC for withdrawing.
-Students who have withdrawn from classes after the fifth business day of the semester who have extenuating circumstances may complete an Refund Request appeal with the Student Accounts office.
+Students who have withdrawn from classes after the fifth business day of the semester who have extenuating circumstances may complete a Refund Request appeal with the Student Accounts office.
 For more information on CCC refund policies please see the CCC Refund Procedure 208-01.